 The report also touched on marijuana use disorder, whether that is dependence or abuse.
 Dependence is defined as having three or more of the following characteristics:

-- spent a lot of time engaging in activities related to use of the drug,
+- spent a lot of time engaging in activities related to the use of the drug,

 - used the drug in greater quantities or for a longer time than intended,